MarioSpasov/geowealth-task/SOLUTION.md

 <!-- You can include documentation, additional setup instructions, notes etc. here -->

-The project structure is simple.
-Main folder is /src.

-It consists:
+Project Structure
+The main directory for the codebase is /src, which is organized into the following subdirectories:

+/components
-./components - Here are all reusable components
+Contains all reusable components used throughout the project.

+/features
-./features - Here is only one component - for Dashboard with has his own path in App.js
+Currently includes only one component, the Dashboard, which has its own route defined in App.js.

-./hooks - Here are project custtom hooks.
-So far there are two - for fetching data for US states and for fetching data for github users

-./store - Here is state managment store - so far is only for users preferences.
-I keep them in local storage as well but best option is to store them on server as well.
+/hooks
+Contains custom hooks created for the project.
+Currently, two hooks are defined:
+One for fetching data related to US states.
+Another for fetching GitHub user data.

+/store
+Contains the state management store.
+At the moment, it manages user preferences, which are stored locally in the browser's local storage.
+For better scalability and persistence, storing these preferences on a server would be a preferable option.

+/types
-./types - Here are most of interfaces and enums that are used in the project.
+Includes all of the TypeScript interfaces and enums used across the project to ensure type safety and better development experience.

-./utils - Here are some custom functions which could be reused
+/utils
+Houses custom utility functions that are designed to be reusable across different parts of the project.